Every time we do a Tarot reading, we have a choice.

 In this podcast episode, you’ll learn:

-- How to ‘wow’ your Tarot reading clients with customised Tarot spreads
+- How to ‘wow’ your Tarot reading clients with customized Tarot spreads

 - How to connect with the heart of the question

-- My favourite positions to add to any Tarot reading
+- My favorite positions to add to any Tarot reading

 Let’s get into it!